 Focus on your income.

-As NerdWallet’s post 7 Tips for Getting an Apartment Without Credit suggests, many management companies will rent to you without credit history if you can show that your monthly income is a certain multiple of your monthly rent payment or more.
+As NerdWallet’s post 7 Tips for Getting an Apartment Without Credit suggests, you can get an apartment with no credit history if you can show that your monthly income is a certain multiple of your monthly rent payment or more.
 In fact, many property managers care much more about proof of income than they do about credit history, so if you have a steady job and can show paycheck stubs to prove it, chances are that you’ll be able to rent a Houston apartment you’ll love.

 Offer a bigger deposit or a shorter lease.

 These options lower the risk a management company.
 For example, if you pay your last month’s rent when you put down your deposit and first month’s rent, the management company will be paid for a longer time if you suddenly stop paying rent.
-A month-to-month or other short lease will make it easier for a property manager to get you out if you become unable to pay rent.
+Choosing a month-to-month or other short lease will gives a property manager better options if you become unable to pay rent.

 Consider getting a cosigner, or a roommate with good credit history.